 Making a Gauge Swatch

-The first thing you should do in order to be able to choose how to make the knitting pattern work for you, is to make a gauge swatch.
+What’s the first thing you should do in order to be able to choose how to make the knitting pattern work for you?
+Definitely make a gauge swatch.
 And to take it one step further, this swatch should ideally be knitted under the same conditions as indicated in the pattern.
-In a sock knitting pattern, for example, the gauge is usually measured in pattern and in the round over 4 in or 10 cm, after blocking.
+Let’s use the example of a sock knitting pattern.
+Here, the gauge is usually measured in pattern and in the round over 4 in or 10 cm, after blocking.
 Although a bit more time consuming, I highly suggested that you make the effort to knit such a swatch.
 It will save you from frustration and potentially unraveling and having to start over.

 Now that you knitted your swatch and blocked it, it is time to measure the gauge.
-After that, let’s have a look at how to proceed with the gauge you got because you have different options on how to proceed.
+After that, let’s have a look at how to proceed with the gauge you got.
+There are different options.

 How to Modify a Knitting Pattern for a Different Yarn Weight